-Mouth & Throat Exercises for Sleep Apnea
+Mouth and Throat Exercises for Sleep Apnea in Silver Spring, MD

 - The back of your tongue

-Therapeutic Exercises for Your Throat
+Therapeutic Exercises for the Throat

-- Place your tongue firmly against the roof of your mouth and slide it backward, repeat 20 times
+- Place your tongue firmly against the roof of your mouth and slide it backward — repeat 20 times.

-- Gargle water for five minutes
+- Gargle water for five minutes.

-- With your mouth open, move your jaw towards the right and hold for 30 seconds, repeat on the left side
+- With your mouth open, move your jaw towards the right and hold for 30 seconds — repeat on the left side.

 Frequently Asked Questions